icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 |                          |                                           | Consumer’s own products or services                                                    |
 +--------------------------+-------------------------------------------+----------------------------------------------------------------------------------------+

-### Expressing Open Data licenses with capabilities
+### Expressing Open Data licenses with permissions

-The capabilities defined above in Standard capabilities are intended for [shared data](glossary.md#term-Shared-data), but data providers may also publish [open data](glossary.md#term-Open-data).
-An open data set by definition has no access conditions, so any access rules for such data sets **MUST** have an empty access condition list, and must use one of the following capabilities to declare that the data are licensed under a known OSI approved open license
+The permissions defined above in Standard permissions are intended for [shared data](glossary.md#term-Shared-data), but data providers may also publish [open data](glossary.md#term-Open-data).
+An open data set by definition has no access conditions, so any access rules for such data sets **MUST** have an empty access condition list, and must use one of the following permissions to declare that the data are licensed under a known OSI approved open license

-Rules **MUST NOT** grant a mix of capabilities in the `open` namespace and capabilities in other namespaces, as the semantics of this are not well defined.
+Rules **MUST NOT** grant a mix of permissions in the `open` namespace and permissions in other namespaces, as the semantics of this are not well defined.

 +-----------------------------------------------+-------------------------------------------------------------------------------------------------------------+
 | Capability name                               | Corresponding open data license                                                                             |